niftools/blender_niftools_addon/docs/development/design/overview.rst

 Development Overview
 ====================

-This section provides an overview of the development process.
-It is geared towards anyone interested in delving into developing the Blender Nif Plug-in or knowing more about the process.
+This section outlines various priciples which govern how we develop the Blender Nif Plugin and why.

 Development Methodology
 -----------------------